 Kyoto, January 14, 2025― Sokyo (Furumonzen) is pleased to present the group exhibition ‘Women on Fire’.
-From internationally recognized figures to those who have been historically undervalued and overlooked, this exhibition will feature women artists such as Annette Messager, Kimiyo Mishima, Kristen Morgin, Myriam Mechita, Pae White, Sylvie Auvray, Toko Shinoda, and Tsumori Aico (Alphabetical order), who have independently established themselves through expanding their art practices.
+From internationally recognized figures to those who have been historically undervalued and overlooked, this exhibition will feature women artists such as Aico Tsumori, Annette Messager, Chiharu Shiota, Kimiyo Mishima, Kristen Morgin, Mei Mei, Myriam Mechita, Pae White, Sylvie Auvray, and Toko Shinoda (Alphabetical order), who have independently established themselves through expanding their art practices.
 Coming from diverse backgrounds and facing various social constraints, these artists have consistently infused their work with energy, offering innovative forms of expression and unique perspectives, while engaging critically with society.

 Japanese women artists, in particular, have faced considerable challenges in gaining international recognition.
 This is largely due to the historical struggles of gender equality in Japanese society, which, in comparison to other developed nations, made it especially difficult for women to succeed on the global stage.